BenjaminSchwenker/tbsw/README_X0.md

 * unknown material  -->  run000011 - run000015

-Each step of the required modifications in the gearfiles, testbeam_x0.py and x0.cfg files to perform the telescope calibration, angle reconstruction, x/x0 calibration and x/x0 imaging will be documented in the bullet points below.
-Every unnecessary modification such as target alignment etc will just not be mentioned.
-The bullet point list only contains necessary modifications:
+Every necessary modification of the gearfiles, testbeam_x0.py and x0.cfg files to perform the telescope calibration, angle reconstruction, x/x0 calibration and x/x0 imaging will be documented in the bullet points below.
+Unnecessary modifications of optional features such as for example target alignment will not be mentioned here.
+The bullet point list below only contains crucial modification, which are required for a successful x/x0 analysis:

 * Create a new steeringfiles folder from the default steering files folder: